-An informative abstract must be provided, which does not exceed one double-spaced page or about 250 words, the ultimate length being dependent on the size of the manuscript.
+An informative abstract must be provided, which does not exceed about 250 words, the ultimate length being dependent on the size of the manuscript.
 The abstract should concisely indicate the content and emphasis of the paper.
 It should begin with the main conclusion from the study and be supported by statements of relevant findings.
-It is important that the abstract accurately reflect the paper's contents, because it is often separated from the main body of the paper by abstracting and indexing services.
+It is important that the abstract accurately reflect the contents of the paper, because it is often separated from the main body of the paper by abstracting and indexing services.